codeigniter4/docs-update/README.md

 Once the conversion is complete, we will start taking a look at the overall structure of the documentation and see what changes need to be made for consistency, clarity, and ease of understanding.

+## Requirements

+To convert, pandoc is required.
+To install it, see <https://pandoc.org/installing.html>.

 ## Next Steps:

 - [x] Build converter script to convert all files from rst to md